UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team3-video-diffusion.md

 _Fig 6: Comparison between $$\epsilon$$-prediction (middle row) and v-prediction (bottom row) for a 8×80×48→8×320×192 spatial super-resolution architecture at 200k training steps.
 The frames from the $$\epsilon$$-prediction model are generally worse, suffering from unnatural global color shifts across frames.
-The frames from the v-prediction model do not and are more consistent._
+The frames from the v-prediction model do not and are more consistent._[2]

 ```
 if self.config.prediction_type == "epsilon":